 Candidates must record all their answers to the exam in their supplied answer booklet.

-For the reasoning and general ability tests, candidates will shade in their answer for each of the multiple-choice questions.
+For the reasoning tests, candidates will shade in their answer for each of the multiple-choice questions.
 It is important that candidates follow the instructions on the day, to ensure their answers can be read by machine scanners.

 The entrance exam is designed to measure aptitude for problem-solving, reasoning, creative thinking, comprehension, interpretation and applying known concepts to situations.
 These skills can be developed over time through exposure to a culture of learning, by being immersed in a variety of age-appropriate and engaging stimuli; and by being encouraged to think deeply and freely discuss their learning.
 The required knowledge in any section will not exceed that found in the Year 8 curriculum.